bombunx/CTFs/utctf-d4ddy_p0k0_p4nts/Beginner/Run-ELF/README.md

 # Solution

-The first thing we do with all files are to use the `strings` command to find all the string characters within the file.
+The first thing we do with all files is using the `strings` command to find all the string characters within the file.
 Using `strings run > output.txt`, we stored all the strings found in the challenge file - [run](./run) into `output.txt`.

 ![Image of flag](https://github.com/bombunx/CTFs/blob/master/utctf-d4ddy_p0k0_p4nts/Beginner/Run-ELF/Flag.PNG)